bvic23/VinceRP/README.md

 // Initially sum is zero
 print(sum*) // 0

-// When we send 1
+// When we push 1
 x <- 1

 // Then it will be 1
 print(sum*) // 1

-// When we send 2
+// When we push 2
 x <- 2

 // Then the sum will be
 print(sum*) // 3

-// When we send an error
+// When we push an error
 x <- fakeError

 // Then it will reset the sum to zero print(sum*) == 0

-// When we send a non-error
+// When we push a non-error
 x <- 5

 // Then it starts again